Last updated on December 9th, 2022 at 06:35 am

 Last year in Taranto, Italy our car was broken into and our bags were stolen.
 At that point we pretty much only owned what was on our backs.
 Think about that.
 That’s it!
 Masha posted about the incident last year but I thought I’d reflect on it and see if we have grown from the experience.
-As I look back, maybe getting robbed was a good thing.
+As I look back, was getting robbed a good thing?

 Last Aug 2017 we got rid of our house, second car, motorcycle, and most everything else.
 We then rented a 5×7 locker and stuffed what we had left from the sales and donations in there.